What is a Good Marketing Strategy for businesses?

 - Customer Profiles – who buys from your business?

-- Marketing Tactics – what are the best tools for your business to employ?
+- Marketing Tactics – what are the best marketing tools for your business to employ?

-- Marketing Plan – what are your marketing goals, how will you achieve them, and how will you measure success?
+- Marketing Planning – what are your marketing goals, how will you achieve them, and how will you measure success?

-Your marketing strategy document is a carefully researched document.
+Your marketing strategy document is a carefully researched resource.
 It provides all the information you need to decide what your marketing opportunities/goals are.

 2. Identifying Your Business Goals

-The hallmark of an effective marketing plan is the way in which it is joined up with your business goals.
+The hallmark of an effective marketing plan is the way in which it is linked to your business goals.
 These will be different for each business, and will be contingent on the size, age, aspirations, and location of each business.
 Examples include:

 - Reaching a new demographic – perhaps you want your product to reach younger consumers.